moumen-soliman/javascript/Design Patterns/creational/README.md

  Creational design patterns focus on handling object creation mechanisms where objects are created in a manner suitable for the situation we're working in

  Some of patterns:
- Constructor, Factory, Abstract, Prototype, Singleton and Builder.
+ Constructor, Factory, Abstract Factory, Singleton and Builder.